ganbarodigital/go_scriptish/README.md

 `2> <filename>`  | [OverwriteFilenameWithStderr](#overwritefilenamewithstderr) | Anything written to stderr is written to the given file instead, replacing the file's existing contents.
 `>> <filename>`  | [AppendStdoutToFilename](#appendstdouttofilename) | Anything written to stdout is appended to the given file instead.
-`2>> <filename>` | [AppendStderrToFilename](#appendstderrtofilename) | Anything written to stderr is appended to the given file instead. n/a | [AppendStdoutToTextWriter](#appendstdouttotextwriter) | Anything written to pipe.Stdout is written to the given Golang file instead. n/a | [AppendStderrToTextWriter](#appendstderrtotextwriter) | Anything written to pipe.Stderr is written to the given Golang file instead. n/a | [AttachOsStdin](#attachosstdin) | Read from the program's `os.Stdin`.
+`2>> <filename>` | [AppendStderrToFilename](#appendstderrtofilename) | Anything written to stderr is appended to the given file instead. n/a | [RedirectStdoutToTextReaderWriter](#redirectstdouttotextreaderwriter) | Anything written to pipe.Stdout is written to the given Golang file instead. n/a | [RedirectStderrToTextReaderWriter](#redirectstderrtotextreaderwriter) | Anything written to pipe.Stderr is written to the given Golang file instead. n/a | [AttachOsStdin](#attachosstdin) | Read from the program's `os.Stdin`.

 ### How Do We Use Redirects?